CollinHeist/TPDbCollectionMaker/README.md

 <img src="https://user-images.githubusercontent.com/17693271/168729837-eacfc4d8-29d3-4968-80f2-17ed164a8884.jpg" width="600"/>

-Go to the top-most HTML element (if HTML is selected, use the left-arrow key to collapse all the HTML).
+Go to the top-most HTML element (if HTML is selected, hold the left-arrow key to collapse all the HTML).
 The top-most HTML should look like:

 ```html
 <!DOCTYPE html>